 Similarly, we consider that a statement such as "taking into account existing bank facilities", which we also see included in working capital statements, also relates to the basis of the statement being prepared rather than underlying assumptions.
+These disclosures relate to the basis of the statement being prepared rather than underlying assumptions.
 In merger situations reference may also be made to new facilities available to the issuer's enlarged group where the only condition is merger completion.